After you have applied to Warwick

 Making your decision

-Departmental Open Days typically take place from late October to May and further information will be sent to you when you are made an offer.
+Departmental Open Days typically take place from January to May and further information will be sent to you shortly after you receive your offer.
 We encourage candidates who are invited to attend a Departmental Open Day to do so if possible, even if they have already attended a general Warwick University Open Day.

 If you receive two or more offers, you should consider holding an Insurance offer which has grade requirements lower offer than your Firm choice.
 If you fail to meet the conditions of your Firm choice, but you have accepted a suitable Insurance offer, you will still have a guaranteed place at university.
 You are not obliged to make an Insurance choice but it is sensible to have a back-up.
 If all of your offers require the same grades you may still make an Insurance choice but if you fail to meet the terms of either your Firm or your Insurance choice you will not be guaranteed a place and may be placed into clearing if eligible.

 Your Firm choice should be the university that you consider is best for you, not necessarily the one with the highest offer.
 Your Insurance university should also be a place where you would be happy to live and study.
 Remember, the decisions that you make at this point are binding, so consider your options carefully.
 It is not possible to turn down your Firm choice in favour of your Insurance choice at results time if you meet the terms of your Firm chioce.